Milanovic-dev/express-next-router/README.md

 ## Limitations

 Because we define our endpoints through files and directories, express wildcard is **not** supported, as it is not a valid character when naming files.

-However you can still use express app instance to add as you normally would.
+However you can still use express app instance to add routes as you normally would.

 ## License